 Many spatial problems, particularly those concerning environmental, health and socio-economic variables, are inherently multivariate, meaning that two or more such variables are recorded at each spatial location simultaneously.
-Multivariate spatial analysis is becoming more relevant and prevalent with the advent of geographic information systems (GIS) that allow the display of spatial data at varying spatial resolutions.
+With rapid enhancements in geographic information systems (GIS) technology that enables us to analyze and display such data at varying spatial resolutions, multivariate spatial analysis is becoming more relevant and popular.
 Sain and Cressie (2007) viewed the developments of spatial analysis in two main categories: models for geostatistical data (that is, the indices of data points belong in a continuous set) and models for lattice data (data with indices in a discrete or countable set), while specifically mentioning that the latter is not as developed.

 The issue of "health disparity" is central to the distribution of federal and state aid based on socio-economic indicators.
 Health disparity studies analyze how health status of individuals vary across various socio-economic groups and spatial locations, in particular in relation to a specific disease.
 Multiple response variables are available as indicators of health status, and as a result, models for multivariate spatial lattice data are an indispensable tool for analyzing health disparity data.
-Recently, Sain and Cressie (2007), Kim et al. (2001), Gelfand and Vounatsou (2003), Jin et al. (2005) explored multivariate spatial models for lattice data, adopting the Bayesian framework as the natural inferential approach.
-The only exception, Sain (2009) developed the maximum likelihood estimation procedure for a special case, namely the multivariate conditional autoregressive (CAR) normal model of Sain and Cressie (2007).
+Recently, Greco and Trivisano (2009), Zhang et al. (2009), Jin et al (2007), Sain and Cressie (2007), Jin et al. (2005), Gelfand and Vounatsou (2003), Carlin and Banerjee (2003) and Kim et al. (2001) explored multivariate spatial models for lattice data, adopting the Bayesian framework as the natural inferential approach.
+The only exception, Sain (2009) developed the maximum likelihood estimation procedure for a special case, the multivariate gaussian conditional autoregressive (CAR) model of Sain and Cressie (2007).

 Although the Bayesian inferential framework is a natural choice for spatial lattice data, one obvious obstacle is the choice of prior distribution for the model parameters.
 All previous works mentioned above are based on standard subjective, and at best, vague priors to account for the lack of subjective knowledge.
 Subjective specification of priors have the obvious drawback of introducing bias in the estimation procedure, the extent of which may not be easy to gauge in applications.
 A default, or non-informative prior, is therefore preferable for the Bayesian approach.
-However, in the case of hierarchical generalized linear models as in this paper, putting non-informative priors (i.e., improper priors) result in the posterior being improper.
+By default prior, we mean the type of reference prior considered in Natarajan and Kass (2000).
+However, in the case of hierarchical generalized linear models, putting non-informative priors (i.e., improper priors) on covariance parameters may result in the posterior being improper.
 This led Natarajan and Kass (2000) to develop default priors in the context of generalized linear mixed models (GLMM) for which the posterior can be established to be proper.